-I am seperating the 5G modem story from the original blog post - Gigabit LTE - Global Progress and India's approach to 5G
+I am seperating the 5G modem story from the original blog post - Gigabit LTE - Global Progress and India's approach to 5G.

 Early Gigabit-LTE supported modems